shahid1330/HTML_Registration/README.md

 # HTML_Registration
-Html code to design a Registration form
+Registration page using HTML only.